Home to many Cuban and Latin American immigrants, Little Havana is one of Miami's most unique and colorful neighborhoods.

 Getting a backpack lock and wearing clothes with zip pockets can also help deter pickpockets.

 This also includes not accepting a drink from a stranger or leaving your drink unattended.
-If you do accept a drink, make sure you watch it being made and keep it with you at all times.
+If you accept a drink, make sure you watch it being made and always keep it with you.

 Whenever visiting a new place, it is important to remember that you are a guest in their city, town, or country.
 This means respecting the locals and their culture.